BE THE ATTITUDE YOU WANT TO BE AROUND

 8. Never argue with an opponent.
 If players can’t agree on the score, they should go back to a score on which there was agreement and resume the match from there.

-9. When the match is finished, shake hands with both your partner and opponents.
+9. When the match is finished, lightly bump rackets with both your partner and opponents.